Nick Levan: Series 5

 Nick begins the series in a relationship with Mini, and is frequently annoyed by her refusal to sleep with him.
 He appears to do Mini's dirty work, having covered a hall of photos of Franky's past for her.
-Eventually he sleeps with Liv whilst still in a relationship with Mini and seems to show strong feelings for her.
+Eventually he sleeps with Liv while still in a relationship with Mini and seems to show strong feelings for her.
 We find out that Matty Levan is Nick's brother and they have a domineering father, a self-help coach, who views Nick as his favourite son.
 Nick eventually quits the rugby team and shuns his arrogant friends in favour of a lifestyle filled with partying.
 Nick is first seen kissing Mini as Franky charging through in episode one of series 5 he later in the episode comes in late explaining he was in rugby whereas he was really covering the walls outside with photos of Franky's past for Mini.